BAJAJ FINSERV DIRECT LIMITED

 What is the capital market?

-The capital market is a financial market where long-term securities such as stocks and bonds are issued and traded.
+The capital market is a financial marketplace where long-term securities such as shares and bonds are issued and traded.

 The primary market (new issues) and secondary market (trading existing securities), further divided into equity and debt markets.